35-Year-Old Tight End – Dallas Cowboys

 Jason Witten Contract Information:

-Witten caught six of eight targets for 58 total yards and a touchdown in Sunday's loss to Washington.
+Witten caught eight of 10 targets for 61 yards in Sunday's 35-31 loss to Green Bay.

 To instantly reveal our fantasy analysis of every player – including Jason Witten – simply subscribe now.